pjsoto/CycleGAN-Based-DA-for-CD/README.md

 # The framework

 This implementation is an adaptation of the [CycleGAN Pytorch](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) for remote sensing data(Landsat 8 OLI).
-The main noveltie in this release is the introduction of a new constraint into the model's cost function to alleviate the artifacts generation as well as the adaptation to work with remote sensing images of different dimensions.
+The main novelty in this release is the introduction of a new constraint into the model's cost function to alleviate the artifacts generation as well as the adaptation to work with remote sensing images of different dimensions.

 # Train and Test

-python
+Execute, python Main_Script_Executor.py.

+Main_Script_Executor.py calls the main train and test functions for remote sensing applications.
+Additionally, shows the principal hyperparameters for such kind of field.
+As in the CycleGAN framework, during the training, several intermediate models will be saved in the checkpoint folder as well as generated images for each generator.
+Once the training has been completed, the translated images will be generated automatically in the folder results.

 # References